Megan Thee Stallion Slays In Bra, Coat, And Thigh-High Boots With No Pants

 During her performance, the “Big Ole Freak” rapper wore a high-cut patterned body-suit with a thong-style back.
 She accessorized the look with a black belt, fishnets, a military-inspired cropped jacket, and a tie.
 The performer sported long, manicured fingernails with several large rings on her fingers, and she left her long hair down for the set.

 According to People, in addition to working on her music career, Megan, whose real name is Megan Pete, also attends school full-time at Texas Southern University.
 However, to accommodate her rapidly growing career, the classes she takes are online so that she can go on the road.

-Last night she gave a shout-out to her hometown of Houston, Texas at the end of her performance.
+She gave a shout-out to her hometown of Houston, Texas at the end of her performance.

 “You have to be confident, you have to be kind, you have to be a great friend, you just have to be unapologetically you,” according to Megan if you want to be part of the viral “Hot Girl Summer” phenomenon, which many celebs have taken to using as a hashtag on their social media posts during vacations and other fun summertime activities.

-She added Stallion to her name after men called her that because of her 5 foot, 10 inches frame, and so far, it is working out for the quickly rising star.
+She added Stallion to her name after men called her that because of her 5 foot 10 inches frame, and so far, it is working out for the quickly rising star.